ferrocene/ferrocene/src/expressions.rst

 -------------------

 :dp:`fls_oFIRXBPXu6Zv`
-An :dt:`arithmetic overflow` occurs if an :t:`arithmetic expression` or a :t:`negation expression` computes a :t:`value` of a :t:`scalar type` that lies outside of the range of valid :t:`[value]s` for the :t:`scalar type`.
+An :t:`arithmetic overflow` occurs if an :t:`arithmetic expression` or a :t:`negation expression` computes a :t:`value` of a :t:`scalar type` that lies outside of the range of valid :t:`[value]s` for the :t:`scalar type`.